Dean of Students

 - Student Policies, Reports, Procedures and Title IX

 - Student Conduct Code – The Code covers disciplinary action initiated or taken against a student.
 Disciplinary action may be initiated for proscribed conduct occurring on property owned or controlled by the Campus or conduct in the course of participating in a Campus-sponsored program or project.

-- Peer to Peer File Sharing (HEOA Compliance Plan) Plan for Combatting the Unauthorized Distribution of Copyrighted Material by Users of UIS Network
+- Peer to Peer File Sharing (HEOA Compliance Plan) PDF – Plan for Combating the Unauthorized Distribution of Copyrighted Material by Users of UIS Network.

 - Office of Access and Equal Opportunity – UIS is an affirmative action/equal opportunity employer with a strong institutional commitment to recruitment and retention of a diverse and inclusive campus community.

 - The UIS Student Handbook 2021-2022 (PDF) includes information and links to academic and student affairs programs, arts and entertainment at UIS, athletics, food and dining, university policies and procedures, and campus safety, among many other topics.
 The Student Handbook is not an all-inclusive resource meant to take the place of the university catalog or other publication, but is rather one of many guides for students as they progress toward graduation.
 While the handbook is online-only, it is designed to allow printing of any or all of the pages of the handbook.